 Home Treatment Plans

+Whether you’re waiting for an appointment to be seen by the dentist or working to maintain an excellent home care routine to support healing of the pericoronitis after being seen by your dental care team, there are steps you can take at home that can help support a pericoronitis treatment plan.
 The first thing you’ll want to do is reduce the swelling and inflammation and address the bacterial growth.
 Antibiotic rinses can provide both symptom relief and provide important treatment.
 Rinsing with warm saltwater is a good start.
 Antibiotic treatment with an alcohol-free antibiotic dental rinse can help with more inflamed tissue.
 Regular use can also keep gums from overgrowing bacteria while waiting for the wisdom tooth to grow in or can help clean up an infection before treating the inflamed gums.

 Of course, it’s vital to maintain excellent oral care while dealing with any oral condition.
 Bacteria neutralizing high pH products can help keep conditions unfavorable for future infection.
 If any symptoms worsen, it’s important to seek professional help right away to prevent serious complications.
+While pericoronitis may be extremely unpleasant, with the right care, it’s highly treatable.